Stok/stok.github.io/_posts/2016-05-03- Running a Python script from a web server using CGI.markdown

 4/ Open the configuration file using the text editor of your choice: (sudo) nano /etc/lighttpd/lighttpd.conf.
 Set the "server.document-root" to the root of your website (/var/www/mysite, if you follow the usual custom).
 It's important to make a note of the "server.username" and "server.groupname" values.
 You'll want your website to be owned by that user/group.
 Use chown and chgrp as necessary once you've uploaded the site.
 You'll also want to set the permissions of your site to 755 using chmod.
 A note of caution here: several how-to blogs seem to describe a slightly different procedure.
 I'm guessing they were for a different version of lighttpd.
 For instance, I came across instructions to manually add the cgi module within the config file (instead of what we did in 3/).
 This crashed my version.

 5/ Open the mod config file: (sudo) nano /etc/lighttpd/conf-enabled/10-cgi.conf.
+This is the step where we tell the server to run python3 if it encounters a .py file.
 Change:

 cgi.assign = ( "" => "" ) to cgi.assign = ( ".py" => "/usr/bin/python3" )

-oon the right-hand-side, insert the path to your interpreter of choice.
-This is the step where we tell the server to run python3 if it encounters a .py file.
+Insert the path to your interpreter of choice on the right-hand-side.

 6/ Restart by calling (sudo) /etc/init.d/lighttpd restart.